aish26211/AutoML/README.md

 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a Pull Request.

+### Development Guidelines

+- Follow TypeScript best practices for frontend development
+- Use FastAPI's automatic validation and documentation features
+- Maintain consistent code formatting with Prettier (frontend) and Black (backend)
+- Write meaningful commit messages
+- Update documentation when adding new features

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Built with modern web technologies and best practices
+- Inspired by the need for accessible machine learning tools
+- Thanks to the open-source community for the amazing libraries and frameworks

 ---